-“A communicator has his or her fingers in every pot," said associate dean of liberal arts, communication, Karen Wilkinson.
+“A communicator has his or her fingers in every pot," said Associate Dean of Liberal Arts, Communication Dr. Karen Wilkinson.
 "You are going to need to know how to create a graphic, respond to a crisis, write a blog or create a web page.
 Communication is tied to technology and technology is ever-evolving.”

 What are the best communication skills?

-Nearly as many managers, 77%, look for employees who can think critically.
+Even more managers, 91.2%, look for employees who have problem-solving skills.
 Other soft skills managers listed included:

 All of these skills are central to our online master's in communication program.
 And if you're looking to stand out even more to employers, we offer concentrations in public relations and new media, too.